mathter/generated.github.io/docs/index.markdown

 }
 ```
 Of couse ``java.lang.StackOverflowError`` will be generated!
-To avoid this custom configuration cant be used.
-Next sample show generating object with 10 deep.
+To avoid this custom configuration can't be used.
+Next sample shows generating the object with 10 deep.
 ```java
 public class CustomConfiguration extends DefaultConfiguration {
     private static final int DEEP = 10;